Scots Tongue

 Dun- hill or fort

-Inch- island
+-Inch- island

 Inver- at the mouth of a river

-Kil- cell of a saint
+Kil- cell of a saint, churchyard

 Kinloch- at the head of a lake